aniray2908/satellite-esg-risk-engine/README.md

 - Quantifies sustained industrial land exposure
 - Formalizes a Corporate Environmental Risk Index (CERI)

-The project has evolved from signal validation to portfolio-level risk modeling and structural segmentation.
+The project has evolved from signal validation to portfolio-level risk modeling, optimization, and governance validation.

 This work sits at the intersection of: